JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

      components:
       - name: Identity
         variables:
-        - name: air_temperature
+        - name: airTemperature
-        - name: surface_pressure
+        - name: stationPressure
       - name: VertInterp
         variables:
-        - name: northward_wind
+        - name: windNorthward
-        - name: eastward_wind
+        - name: windEastward

 Example 2
 ^^^^^^^^^

-In this example the Categorical operator uses :code:`station_id@MetaData` as the categorical variable and has two :code:`Composite` operators and an :code:`Identity` operator.
+In this example the Categorical operator uses :code:`MetaData/stationIdentification` as the categorical variable and has two :code:`Composite` operators and an :code:`Identity` operator.
 The fact that two operators are the same necessitates the use of the
 :code:`operator labels` section.
 The first :code:`Composite` operator is labelled :code:`Composite1`, and the second is labelled
 :code:`Composite2`.
 Note that the :code:`Identity` operator must also be labelled.
 There must be as many labels as there are operator configurations and the contents of the two sections must appear in the same order.

-At each location in the ObsSpace, if :code:`station_id@MetaData` is equal to 47418 or 54857 then the H(x) produced by :code:`Composite1` is used, and if :code:`station_id@MetaData` is equal to 94332 or 96935 then the H(x) produced by :code:`Composite2` is used.
+At each location in the ObsSpace, if :code:`MetaData/stationIdentification` is equal to 47418 or 54857 then the H(x) produced by :code:`Composite1` is used, and if :code:`MetaData/stationIdentification` is equal to 94332 or 96935 then the H(x) produced by :code:`Composite2` is used.
 Otherwise, the H(x) produced by the fallback operator (i.e. :code:`Identity`) is selected.

 .. code-block:: yaml

   obs operator:
     name: Categorical
-    categorical variable: station_id
+    categorical variable: stationIdentification
     fallback operator: "Identity"
     categorised operators: {"47418": "Composite1",
     "54857": "Composite1",